Trip Logistics

 Accessibility Apps

-- AccessAble: Provides detailed accessibility guides for thousands of London venues, including door widths and toilet layouts.
+• AccessAble: Detailed accessibility guides for thousands of London venues, including door widths and toilet layouts.

-- TfL Go: The official transport app has a “Step-free mode” that filters routes specifically for those with wheelchairs or strollers.
+• TfL Go: The official transport app has a “Step-free mode” that filters routes for wheelchairs or strollers.